 What should a business look for when choosing an AR financing company?

 You want to look for someone who has taken the time to ask good questions and educate you on your financial options.
 Have a conversation that's less about "Sign this quick" and more about "Let's understand your needs."

 Hosted by the CFA, this website connects potential borrowers with AR financing companies.
-Lenders can be filtered by industry and loan amount.
 All are members of the CFA.